canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

     var stockService = new FakeStockService
     {
         UnitsAvailable = 1
+        // ^^^^^
     };
     var service = new OrderService(paymentGateway, stockService);

     var order = new Order
     {
         Quantity = 2
+        // ^^^^^
     };
     Assert.ThrowsException<OutOfStockException>(() => service.PlaceOrder(order));
 }
 ```

 It makes more sense!
 There's only 1 unit available and we're placing an order for 2 items.
-Make tests fake their own values.
+Let's make tests fake their own values.

 ## 5. Name your fakes properly

 Again for our last tip, let's talk about names.
-Naming is hard.
+Naming is hard!

-**Name your stubs to indicate the value they return or the exception they throw.**
+**Name stubs to indicate the value they return or the exception they throw.**

 We named our fake stock provider `AlwaysAvailableStockService` to show it always returns stock available.
 It obvious from its name what is the return value.